9QIX/Google-Cybersecurity-Certification-Notes/V. Assets, Threats and Vulnerabilities/Week 3/III. Cyber attacker mindset.md

 ## Scanning for trouble

-You might recall that a **vulnerability scanner** is software that automatically compares existing common vulnerabilities and exposures against the technologies on the network.
+You might recall that a **[[vulnerability scanner]]** is software that automatically compares existing common vulnerabilities and exposures against the technologies on the network.
 Vulnerability scanners are frequently used in the field.
 Security teams employ a variety of scanning techniques to uncover weaknesses in their defenses.
 Reactive simulations often rely on the results of a scan to weigh the risks and determine ways to remediate a problem.

 For example, a team conducting a reactive simulation might perform an external vulnerability scan of their network.
 The entire exercise might follow the steps you learned in a video about vulnerability assessments:

-- **Identification:** A vulnerable server is flagged because it's running an outdated operating system (OS).
+- **[[Identification]]:** A vulnerable server is flagged because it's running an outdated operating system (OS).
-- **Vulnerability analysis:** Research is done on the outdated OS and its vulnerabilities.
+- **[[Vulnerability analysis]]:** Research is done on the outdated OS and its vulnerabilities.
-- **Risk assessment:** After doing your due diligence, the severity of each vulnerability is scored and the impact of not fixing it is evaluated.
+- **[[Risk assessment]]:** After doing your due diligence, the severity of each vulnerability is scored and the impact of not fixing it is evaluated.
-- **Remediation**: Finally, the information that you’ve gathered can be used to address the issue.
+- **[[Remediation]]**: Finally, the information that you’ve gathered can be used to address the issue.

 During an activity like this, you’ll often produce a report of your findings.
 These can be brought to the attention of service providers or your supervisors.
 Clearly communicating the results of these exercises to others is an important skill to develop as a security professional.